What is Line and Wash Art?

 I work safer than Van Gogh did.
 No lead based paints in my studio, and I don't paint at the kitchen table as he did.

-New artwork for sale! - "Five Rustic Barrels"
+New art prints for sale! - "Five Rustic Barrels"